Leveraging Large Language Models for Scalable Vector Graphics-Driven Image Understanding: Tasks and Experimental Results

+The previous sections discussed the emergent abilities of LLMs in discriminative tasks.
+Now, we turn our attention towards the generative side to see if LLMs can understand and generate logically coherent images as well.
+We consider the task of visual prompting, where, given a series of images, the goal is to learn the transformation and \emph{fill in} the remaining spot with an appropriate image.

-\paragraph{Tasks and Evaluation.} Every pair in our example set includes an SVG showcasing a colored shape along with a corresponding SVG with specific transformations.
+\paragraph{Dataset and evaluation.} We follow~\cite{bar2022visual} to create a set of three tasks of filling in the remaining spot (Fig.~\ref{fig:synthetic}), and three of their combinations, and evaluate each model on 100 examples per task.
+Every pair in our example set includes an SVG showcasing a colored shape along with a corresponding SVG with specific transformations.
 The transformations consist of color, size, or a combination of these aspects.
-We delve into a more detailed description of each task in the appendix.
+We explain the descriptions of each task in the appendix.
 For evaluation purposes, we adopt the method from~\cite{bar2022visual}, for measuring and reporting the color-aware mean Intersection over Union (mIOU).

-\paragraph{Prompt.} Given two example pairs and a query SVG, we structure the text prompt in the same fashion for all tasks.
+Given two example pairs and a query SVG, we structure the text prompt in the same fashion for all tasks.
 The prompt is designed to figure out the common transformation in the two examples first and then transform that query into the corresponding key SVG code.
 We include the prompt details in the appendix.

 \paragraph{Qualitative and quantitative results.} The results are presented in Table~\ref{table:generation}.
 See Figure~\ref{fig:synthetic} for our generated results.
-Our method outperforms the SOTA across six tasks by a clear margin.
-We believe that GPT4 can clearly understand simple shape, color, and size transformations by analyzing the SVG code without any pixel-level information.
+GPT4 clearly understands simple shape, color, and size transformations by analyzing the SVG code without any pixel-level information.